Follow-up care for people discharged from mental health inpatient care

 The previous national threshold stated that at least 95% of patients should be followed up within seven days of discharge from psychiatric inpatient care.
 The target was consistently met until Q2 2019/20 (July to September 2019), when performance dropped to 94.5%.
 In Q3 2019/20, the proportion of patients followed up within seven days increased slightly to 95.5%.

 The seven-day follow-up measure remained the official national standard before the new 72-hour measure replaced it in Q4 2019/20.
 The new operating standard stated that at least 80% of patients should be followed up within 72 hours of discharge from psychiatric inpatient care.
 It has not been met at a national level since June 2020, when the data first became available.
-As of April 2023, only 73% of adults leaving psychiatric inpatient care were followed up within 72 hours; of 5,912 individuals eligible for follow up within 72 hours, 4,309 individuals received the follow up while 1,603 did not.
+Since January 2023 there has been a decrease in the proportion of adults leaving psychiatric inpatient care who were followed up within 72 hours, with a significant drop from March 2024 (71.3%) to April 2024 (63.1%).

 About this data